-MAKAYLA SEIBOLD STUDENT ENVIRONMENTS MINISTER MSEIBOLD@TPCC.ORG
+MAKAYLA SEIBOLD | STUDENT ENVIRONMENTS MINISTER

 Makayla ensures that every campus environment is a place where students feel valued.
-From food, signage, atmosphere, activities, themes, Makayla helps our teams set up a warm and inviting space in Catalyst.
+From welcoming students, preparing food, signage

-ANNE WILSON STUDENT GROUPS MINISTER AWILSON@TPCC.ORG
+ANNE WILSON | STUDENT GROUPS MINISTER

 Anne oversees all of our student group leaders, curriculum, and strategy across all of our campuses.
-She helps ensure that all leaders are set up to minister to their students and create a space where all students can be known and loved so they can grow.
+She helps ensure that all of our leaders are set up to minister to their students and create a space where all students can be known and loved so they can grow.